Cloud-Schematics/fs2020/README.md

 A Workspace is the defining environment in which you want to provision within Schematics.
 The resources defined by the Terraform templates will make up this Workspace.
 The Terraform templates reside within a GitHub or GitLab repository.
 For this lab, we will be using this GitHub repository ([https://github.com/Cloud-Schematics/fs2020](https://github.com/Cloud-Schematics/fs2020)) containing the Terraform template files to provision resources.

-1. Login in to your IBM Cloud account via the portal.
+1. Log in in to your IBM Cloud account via the portal.
 Navigate to the menu and select [Schematics](https://cloud.ibm.com/schematics).

 ![Schematics](docs/schematics-menu.png)